ArvindHarinder1/microsoft-graph-docs/api-reference/beta/resources/statusdetails.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Describes the status of the provisioning event and the associated errors.
+Describes the status of the provisioning event and the associated errors when status is set to failure.
+The status is inherited from [statusBase](../resources/statusBase.md).

 ## Properties